Hakimbek/my-git-notes/Staging_Commits/Init/README.md

 # Git Init
 The **git init** command is the first command that you will run on Git.
 The git init command is used to create a new blank repository.
 It is used to make an existing project as a Git project.
-Several Git commands run inside the repository, but init command can be run outside of the repository.

 The git init command creates a *.git* subdirectory in the current working directory.
 This newly created subdirectory contains all of the necessary metadata.
 These metadata can be categorized into **objects, refs** and **temp** files.
 It also initializes a HEAD pointer for the master branch of the repository.